andrew1007/mrfa-demo/article/7-memoization.md

 ## Resolvers are Selectors

-Earlier, selectors were referred to as functions that traverse the `state` tree.
-But the next layer is that `createSelector` selectors, regardless of their return value, are also valid resolver functions.
+Just like with normal selectors, `createSelector` allows infinite reusability.
+A `createSelector` function can be used in the resolver array, regardless of their return value.

 ```typescript
 const getDocs = (state) => state.docs;